ggbecker/workflow-testing/README.md

 1. **generate-matrix** - Runs the Python script to generate the test matrix
 2. **hello-world** - Executes tests across all matrix combinations and uploads results
-3. **aggregate-and-publish** - Collects all results, generates HTML, and publishes to GitHub Pages
+3. **aggregate-and-publish** - Collects all results, generates HTML, publishes to GitHub Pages, and posts direct URLs to the workflow summary

+### GitHub Actions Summary

+After each workflow run, a detailed summary is automatically posted to the GitHub Actions summary page, including:
+- Run information (run number, timestamp, environments tested)
+- Direct links to the latest run
+- Individual links to each environment result
+- A summary table of all tested environments

+To view the summary:
+1. Go to the Actions tab in your repository
+2. Click on a workflow run
+3. The summary appears at the top with all direct links

 ## Setup Instructions